Bolognaise, Soup, Curry – 13 Warming Recipes To Make When It’s Cold

 Vibrant green veggies, refreshing herbs and oven-baked parmesan chips come together for this showstopping risotto from Joe Mammone and Graeme Ballentine of Melbourne restaurant Il Bacaro.
 Like pasta, it should retain some bite (al dente).
 The ideal consistency is all'onda (“wavy”), with a creamy texture from the starches in the rice.

-“Whenever I feel like I’m coming down with a cold, or just want something light and wholesome to eat, I make this chicken soup,” the Sydney chef from Aria and Chiswick tells Broadsheet.
-And it uses a pasta that never disappears from grocery shelves – even in times of panic-buying.
+“Whenever I feel like I’m coming down with a cold, or just want something light and wholesome to eat, I make this chicken soup,” the Sydney chef from Aria and Chiswick says of this timeless recipe.
+And it uses a pasta that never disappears from grocery shelves.

 Sara Oteri’s Sri Lankan-style lamb curry with basmati rice

 There’s something very consoling about leaving a pot to burble on the stove, sending its warm aromatic tentacles threading through the house.
-It only takes 10 to 15 minutes to get the lamb in the fridge to begin marinating, then it’s straight into the pot for two hours with heaps of spices until it’s done.
+For this dish , it only takes 10 to 15 minutes to get the lamb in the fridge to begin marinating, then it’s straight into the pot for two hours with heaps of spices until it’s done.

 Carlo Grossi’s silverbeet and mozzarella impanata